 raunhofer IML presented and discussed picture of the future at BMUB conference in Berlin

 The digital transformation of commercial traffic is quickly progressing and has a disruptive effect on established logistic processes.
-In this light Dr. Jungkunz was invited to present and discuss at a conference of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Savety (BMUB).
+In this light representative of Fraunhofer Aviation Logistics were invited to present and discuss at a conference of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Savety (BMUB).
 This conference took place on 27.06.17 in Berlin and had the title “Autonomous, networked and integrated - does digitization provide us with an environmentally friendly traffic?".

 The exchange with representatives from industry, research, facilitators and politics served to illuminate the opportunities and risks of digitization for the environment and urban development.
 In several workshops the topics of private transport, economic transport and logistics were interactive discussed with all conference participants.
 Thereby, questions were discussed such as: Everything is connected within a network - what kind of traffic effects are expected from new digital services?
 How does digitalization change supply chains ?
 What is the potential of digitalization for positive environmental effects and what are risks?